Mastervava/Card-component/README.md

 ## Available Scripts

+The node_modules folder has been removed from the reposirtory for efficiency purposes.
 In the project directory, you can run:

 ### `cd`
 ### `yarn install`
 ### `npm start`

+The project should start to run on your default browser.

 ## More